Climate of Vancouver

-The city of Vancouver, located in British Columbia, Canada, has a moderate oceanic climate (Köppen climate classification Cfb) that borders on a warm-summer Mediterranean climate (Csb).
-Its summer months are typically dry, often resulting in moderate drought conditions, usually in July and August.
-In contrast, the rest of the year is rainy, especially between October and March.
+The city of Vancouver, located in British Columbia, Canada, has a temperate oceanic climate (Köppen climate classification Cfb).
+Its summer months are typically dry and modestly warm, while the rest of the year is rainy, especially between October and March.
+The region has frequent cloudy and overcast skies during the late fall, winter, and spring.

-Like the rest of the British Columbia Coast, the city is tempered by the North Pacific Current, which has its origins in the milder Kuroshio Current and is also, to an extent, sheltered by the mountains of Vancouver Island to the west.
+Like the rest of the British Columbia Coast, the city is tempered by the Alaska Current, which has its origins in the milder North Pacific current and is also, to an extent, sheltered by the mountains of Vancouver Island to the west.

-General conditions
+General climate

 The climatology of Vancouver applies to the entire Greater Vancouver region and not just to the City of Vancouver itself.
 While Vancouver's coastal location serves to moderate its temperatures, sea breezes and mountainous terrain make Greater Vancouver a region of microclimates, with local variations in weather sometimes being more exaggerated than those experienced in other coastal areas.

 Predicting precipitation in the Greater Vancouver area is particularly complex.
 It is a rule of thumb that for every rise of 100 m in elevation, there is an additional 100 mm (1.2 in per 100 ft) of precipitation, so places such as the District of North Vancouver on the North Shore Mountains get more rain.
 Snow is problematic for meteorologists to predict due to temperatures remaining close to freezing during snow events.